Typical, finite baths as a means of exact simulation of open quantum systems: Acknowledgments

-{\em Acknowledgments:} The authors are indebted to Prof.\ Daniel Steck at the University of Oregon and the Oregon Center for Optics; this work would not have been possible without access to the large memory nodes of his parallel cluster, funded by the National Science Foundation under Project No.\ PHY-0547926.
-KJ is supported by the National Science Foundation under Project No.\ PHY-0902906.
-MO is supported by a grant from the Office of Naval Research ({\it N00014-09-1-0502}).
+The authors are indebted to Prof.\ Daniel Steck at the University of Oregon and the Oregon Center for Optics; this work would not have been possible without access to the large memory nodes of his parallel cluster, funded by the National Science Foundation under Project No.\ PHY-0547926.
+In the latter stages of this work we used the supercomputing facilities managed by the Research Computing Group at the University of Massachusetts Boston.
+During this work KJ was partially supported by the National Science Foundation under Project Nos.\ PHY-0902906, PHY-1005571, and PHY-1212413, and the ARO MURI grant W911NF-11-1-0268.
+LS was supported by the NSF under Project No. PHY-0902906, and MO and VD were supported by the Office of Naval Research grant no.\ N00014-12-1-0400 and the National Science Foundation grant no.\ PHY-1019197.